Pastoral & Safeguarding Lead

 Education at Cronton CE Primary School is a partnership between the home, the school and the church.
 We aim to make the school a warm, inviting and welcoming place, where children can feel secure and where parents are valued.

-responsibility for their own actions and to understand the needs of others.
+We aim to develop children’s spiritual maturity enabling them to take responsibility for their own actions and to understand the needs of others.
 Giving children opportunities to reflect with awe and wonder on what they learn in school and the world around them and fostering their spiritual development.
+Throughout their time at Cronton C. E. School children are encouraged to express experiences, feelings, questions and ideas in their own words.

 We believe that the school is both happy and welcoming, and that the education the children receive is of an extremely high standard.
-We try to foster a caring attitude in all who attend the school.
+We foster a caring attitude in all who attend the school.

 Arranging a visit to Cronton Church of England Primary Academy